mpeeples2008/ArchNetSci/_book/05-visualization.md

 <img src="05-visualization_files/figure-html/map1-1.png" width="672" />

 When working with geographic data, it is also sometimes useful to plot directly on top of some sort of base map.
 There are many options for this but one of the most convenient is to use the `sf` and `ggmap` packages to directly download the relevant base map layer and plot directly on top of it.
 This first requires converting points to latitude and longitude in decimal degrees if they are not already in that format.
 See the details on the [sf package](https://r-spatial.github.io/sf/) and [ggmap package](https://github.com/dkahle/ggmap) for more details.
 In addition to this example [Figure 6.7 in the book](#Figure_6_7) provides another example.
+The next Section on [Spatial Networks](#SpatialNetworks) provides more information about map projects and geographic data.